quintalwebsolutions/quintal-oss/packages/monads/README.md

 The type `Option<T>` represents an optional value.
 It has the following variants:

 - `some(value: T)`, representing the presence of a value;
-- `none`, representing the absence of a value.
+- `none()`, representing the absence of a value.

 Functions return `Option` whenever the absence of a value is a normal, expected part of the function's behaviour (e.g. initial values, optional function parameters, return values for functions that are not defined over their entire input range).
 It signifies that having no value is a routine possibility, not necessarily a problem or error.
-For those cases, have a look at the `Result` type.
+For those cases, have a look at [the `Result` monad](#result).

 A simple function returning `Option` might be defined like so: